 Following these best practices during development will improve your system’s security at the source-code level.
 You can then containerize your project knowing it’s safe to use in production, with a lower risk of unknown vulnerabilities being present.

-These platforms, often termed Cloud-Native Application Protection Platforms (CNAPP), consolidate security mechanisms into one cohesive interface that administrators, operators, and security experts can utilize.
-CNAPPs typically include features for threat scans, network monitoring, IaC misconfiguration detection, access control management, and environment monitoring.
-They may also allow you to conduct penetration tests against your infrastructure to uncover unsafe code paths.
+These platforms, often referred to as Cloud-Native Application Protection Platforms (CNAPP), integrate multiple security mechanisms into a single interface, enabling administrators, operators, and security experts to manage security efficiently.
+Key features include threat detection, network monitoring, Infrastructure-as-Code (IaC) misconfiguration detection, access control management, environment monitoring, and support for penetration testing to identify unsafe code paths.

 For the greatest protection, you should incorporate all four of these components into your cloud-native security plan.